-Elias Muhanna is the Manning Assistant Professor of Comparative Literature at Brown University, and director of the Digital Islamic Humanities Project.
-He earned his doctorate in Near Eastern Languages & Civilizations from Harvard University and was a Fellow of the American Council of Learned Societies in 2015-16.
-In 2017-18, he will be a Public Engagement Fellow of the Whiting Foundation.
+Elias Muhanna is the Manning Assistant Professor of Comparative Literature at Brown University.
+He earned his doctorate in Near Eastern Languages & Civilizations from Harvard University and has held fellowships from the American Council of Learned Societies and the Whiting Foundation.
 His research focuses on encyclopedic literature in the Islamic world and Europe, the cultural production of the Mamluk Empire, and the problem of the vernacular in different literary traditions.
 His most recent book is titled The World in a Book: Al-Nuwayri and the Islamic Encyclopedic Tradition (Princeton University Press, 2018).

 In addition to his scholarship, Muhanna writes frequently for the mainstream press.
 He is a contributing writer for The New Yorker’s online edition, and his essays and criticism have appeared in The New York Times, The Nation, Foreign Policy, and other periodicals.
 His blog, Qifa Nabki, is a forum for intellectual exchange and debate on Levantine politics.